 These are the standard costs for Original Medicare plans in 2017, simplified:

 If you’re paying a premium for Part A, it will be pricey, but premium-free plans are readily available for most people.
-You are eligible for a premium-free Part A if:
+You are eligible for a premium-free Part A if you:

 With Part A, you will have a deductible/coinsurance for hospital stays of any length.
 There is a standard $1,316 deductible per period, with an additional $329 coinsurance for days 61-90 of the benefit period and $658 for every day after.

-According to the Medicare website, with the standard rate of $134/month for Part B, those receiving social security benefits will pay closer to $109 (which is automatically deducted from social security payments).
+According to the Medicare website, with the standard rate of $134/month for Part B, those receiving social security benefits will pay closer to $109 (automatically deducted from social security payments).
 Those with high incomes (above $85,000) will pay anywhere up to the maximum of $428.60 per person.

 Late enrollment fees may be higher than you think.
-The penalty fee does not go away; it remains for as long as you are enrolled in Part B. It could be along the lines of 10% for each year that you were eligible for Part B but did not sign up.
-Once you are late, you most likely have to wait for the general enrollment period, which could put you even later.
-As costs are rising, it is impeccably important to remind clients that they need to sign up within their eligible period.
+The penalty fee does not go away; it remains for as long as someone is enrolled in Part B. It could be along the lines of 10% for each year that they were eligible for Part B but did not sign up.
+Once they are late, they most likely have to wait for the general enrollment period.
+As costs are rising, it is increasingly important to remind clients that they need to sign up within their eligible period.

 Part B also requires a deductible of $183/year.
-After the deductible is met, you typically pay 20% of the costs for doctor visits, medical equipment, and outpatient therapy.
+After the deductible is met, beneficiaries typically pay 20% of the costs for doctor visits, medical equipment, and outpatient therapy.